Stormy Bidwill, Former Cardinals Owner, Dies at 97

 MacArthur Lane: From Penthouse to Doghouse

-MacArthur Lane was the Cardinals top draft pick in 1968 out of Utah State.
-The 6-foot 1-inch, 200 pound running back played sparingly his first two seasons in St. Louis, although he did lead the team in kick off returns in 1969.
+MacArthur Lane was the Cardinals’ top draft pick in 1968 out of Utah State.
+The 6-foot-1-inch, 200-pound running back played sparingly his first two seasons in St. Louis, although he did lead the team in kickoff returns in 1969.

 Lane had his breakout season in 1970 when he scored 13 touchdowns and gained 1342 all-purpose yards out of the Big Red backfield.
 He scored 4 touchdowns against the Eagles in an October game at Busch Stadium and scored 3 touchdowns against the Boston Patriots in November.

 Despite a Pro Bowl season, Lane was not satisfied.
-He told Jeff Meyers of the St. Louis Post Dispatch that he was bitter at the end of the 1970 season because, “We just stopped running the ball,” thereby diminishing his chances of gaining 1000 yards, he believed.
-Additionally, after a 7-2 start, the Cards lost their last three games of the season and missed the playoffs.
+He told Jeff Meyers of the St. Louis Post Dispatch that he was bitter at the end of the 1970 season because, “We just stopped running the ball,” thereby diminishing his chances of gaining 1000 yards.

 MacArthur Lane was the Cards first round draft choice in 1968